 Some bike manufacturers will give you the exact bike weight limit and others won’t, assuming that you are of average weight, somewhere around 200 lbs.
 But even if the bike can hold me the question can still arise “Will I be able to ride the bike?”
 So you might be scratching your head, asking yourself:

 Can I be too heavy to ride a bike?
-Even heavy riders can benefit from cycling if they have the right type of bike.
+It’s possible to be too heavy to ride a bike, but even heavy riders can benefit from cycling if they have the right type of bike.
 Certain bikes and ebikes can hold up to 550 lbs.
 They offer plenty of room for the rider providing a comfortable upright sitting position, a wide gear ratio (and some even electric assistance) to support the rider.

 The proper mindset and bike can help a great deal to overcome difficulties such as feeling out of shape or the weight capacity doubts.
 In this article we’re going to take a deep dive into the best bikes and bike types, equipment and even the proper mindset if you’re a heavy rider.